JuliaLang/julia/doc/stdlib/pkg.rst

 .. function:: build()

-   Run the build script for all installed packages in depth-first recursive order.
+   Run the build scripts for all installed packages in depth-first recursive order.

 .. function:: build(pkgs...)